iKasu2k/Schmarbles/README.md

 </center>

 ## Why Schmarbles :question:
-I really enjoy seeing a Marble with my name in the stream I'm watching, but to be honest, when interacting with the community, I often get distracted and forget to write !play.
+I really enjoy looking at a Marble with my name in the stream I'm watching, but to be honest, when interacting with the community, I often get distracted and forget to write !play.
 To circumvent this issue, I've written this small bot to join the channel I watch and write !play for me.